-Nancy Cordes is CBS News' chief Congressional correspondent.
+Nancy Cordes is CBS News' chief White House correspondent.
 She is based in Washington, D.C. and contributes to all CBS news broadcasts and platforms.

-In this role, Cordes has reported on major stories such as the rise of the Tea Party and the battle over President Obama's health care law.
+In her prior role as chief congressional correspondent, Cordes has reported on major stories such as the rise of the Tea Party and the battle over President Obama's health care law.
 Cordes also extensively covered the debt ceiling and fiscal cliff negotiations in Washington.
 She was a key part of CBS News' coverage of the 2008 and 2010 congressional elections and traveled with the Obama campaign during the network's coverage of Campaign 2012.

 Cordes joined CBS News in 2007 as Transportation and Consumer Safety correspondent, where she covered significant stories about the nation's transportation infrastructure and important safety issues.

 Previously, Cordes was an ABC News correspondent based in New York (2005-07), where she reported for all ABC News broadcasts and covered major news stories including Hurricane Katrina, the war in Iraq and the 2004 election.
 Before that, she was a Washington-based correspondent for NewsOne, the affiliate news service of ABC News (2003-04).
 Prior to ABC News, Cordes was a reporter for WJLA-TV Washington, D.C.
 (1999-2003).
 While at WJLA-TV, Cordes covered the Sept.
 11, 2001, attack on the Pentagon, the 2000 presidential race, the Washing, D.C.-area sniper attacks, and peacekeeping efforts in Bosnia.
 She began her career as a reporter for KHNL-TV Honolulu (1995-97).